 How do you picture the music of the sea?
 Debussy had fashioned a combination of traditional orchestral work and impressionistic harmonies, Sibelius honored the legendary Oceanides by depicting their playful antics and Herbie Hancock’s Maiden Voyage (which opens the eponymous album) has become a jazz standard.

 In 2005, Croatian architect Nikola Bašić designed the Sea Organ, a 320-foot long construction that uses the waves of the Adriatic sea to make actual music.
-Underneath the marble steps of a formerly monotonous stretch of the seafront of Zadar are narrow channels connected to 35 organ pipes, each tuned to a differnt musical chord.
+Underneath the marble steps of a formerly monotonous stretch of the seafront of Zadar are narrow channels connected to 35 organ pipes, each tuned to a different musical chord.
 The waves crashing on the steps cause the air to push through the pipes.
 The air then comes out of the whistle-holes located on the surface-level of the step.

 Random sounds do not equal dissonance.
 Just listen to a sample of the music created by the waves.